Edward & Mrs. Simpson: Production

 The series was made by Thames Television, part of the ITV network, at its Teddington Studios.

 Response

-The series was produced and aired during the Duchess of Windsor's lifetime and though becoming increasingly ill, it is reported she found the series to be a gross invasion of her privacy.
-Her requests to be sent a copy of the script were apparently ignored and she received an amount of correspondence from people who said they would not watch the series.
+The series was produced and aired during the Duchess of Windsor's lifetime and it is reported that although becoming increasingly ill, she found the series to be a gross invasion of her privacy.
+Her requests to be sent a copy of the script were apparently ignored and she received correspondence from people who said they would not watch the series.